Future of the Indian Air Force: Transports

 The IAF had also placed an order for 15 NAL Saras light transport aircraft designed by the National Aerospace Laboratories (NAL).
 The manufacturer has stated that the Indian Air Force intended to place an order for up to 45 aircraft.
 National Aeronautics Limited (NAL) has stopped all work on NAL Saras as the funding for the project stopped by end of 2013 due to cost overruns and inability to reduce the weight of the aircraft.
 The development of the Saras was restarted by the National Aeronautics Laboratories in February 2017.

 Trainers

+HLFT-42

+The Hindustan Lead-in Fighter Trainer (HLFT-42), under development by Hindustan Aeronautics Limited (HAL), is a planned next-generation supersonic 16.5-tonne jet trainer for the Indian Air Force.
+It will feature advanced avionics like AESA radar, Electronic Warfare Suite, IRST, and Fly-by-Wire controls, designed for combat training with potential for conversion into a fighter aircraft.

-HAL HJT-36
+HAL HJT-36 Yashas

-HAL has developed the HAL HJT-36 Sitara intermediate jet trainer aircraft for the IAF which carried out its maiden test flight in 2003.
+HAL has developed the HAL HJT-36 Yashas intermediate jet trainer aircraft for the IAF, which carried out its maiden test flight in 2003.
 These aircraft are scheduled to replace the aging HJT-16 Kiran mk.I.
 The Indian Air Force has placed an order for 73 aircraft, of which the first 12 are in production.
 The order by the Indian Air Force could eventually grow to 250 aircraft.
 Two prototype aircraft have been built.
 These aircraft have undergone 280 test flights.